HECM (Reverse Mortgage)

 • If heirs are actively working to refinance or sell the home, they should work closely with the Servicer from the time the loan is called due and payable, else it will be foreclosed.

-HISTORY of HECM (REVERSE MORTGAGE)
+HISTORY of HECM (REVERSE)

 HECM or Reverse Mortgage is one of the most well-developed loan products in the mortgage industry.
 From its birth in 1961, it has been through many developmental milestones to make it the safe financial tool it is today.
 According to The Reverse Review, the product has seen rapid growth, expansion of additional innovative loan products, improvement of practices, increased consumer awareness, and a redefining of the options available to seniors.
 Below is an overview of the major turning points and milestones in its history.